12 Ways to Reduce Digital Shopping Cart Abandonment (With Examples)

 • Accepted payment option logos (for example credit cards).

-Including thumbnail images of products throughout the purchasing process is a simple way to remind and reassure customers of what they are purchasing.
-These images provide the clarity and certainty associated with shopping in a brick-and-mortar store –one key thing people prefer traditional stores to online stores for.
+Including thumbnail images of products throughout the purchasing process is a simple way to remind and reassure customers of what they are acquiring.
+You show that they didn't add the wrong product to the cart, avoiding mistakes.

-Include prominent CTAs
+7. Include Prominent CTAs

 Also, try to use consistent messaging across your CTAs on your site.
 If you choose fun, friendly language, maintain this tone throughout the checkout process.

 If you haven't optimized your store to load as fast as possible yet, this should be first on your list.
+Slow loading times are detrimental to conversion rates for 3 major reasons:

 • Online shoppers are largely impatient so the longer it takes to process an order, the more likely it is that they'll abandon the process.